Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Securing and collecting debts

 - Owning an interest in an LLC currently organized in the state

 Find a complete list of these exemptions in the South Carolina LLC Act, Section 33-44-1003.
 After reviewing your LLC’s business activities in the state, if you find them all here, you’re probably off the hook for foreign qualification.
 Still, it’s wise to seek legal advice if you have questions.

-How to Foreign Qualify your LLC in South Carolina
+How to Foreign Qualify Your LLC in South Carolina

 Foreign qualification in South Carolina is simple if you know where to find and send your forms.
-If you or your legal counsel has decided to foreign qualify your LLC in South Carolina, you’ll need to apply for a certificate of authority either through the online filing system or by mailing the appropriate form.
+If you or your legal counsel has decided to foreign qualify your LLC in South Carolina, you’ll need to apply for a Certificate of Authority either through the online filing system or by mailing the appropriate form.

 For both filing methods, you’ll need to include two things with your application:

 - A payment of $110.
-Online you can pay by credit card, and by mail, you can include a check made payable to “Secretary of State.”
+Online you can pay by credit card, and by mail, you can include a check made payable to the “Secretary of State.”

 If your goal is expediency, online filing is your friend.
 Access the Business Entities Online portal to start the process.
-Select “Start a new Business Filing” and search your desired or reserved name, then click “Add New Entity.”
-Follow the onscreen instructions and you’ll be finished before you know it.
+Select “Start a New Business Filing” and search your desired or reserved name, then click “Add New Entity.”
+Follow the on-screen instructions and you’ll be finished before you know it.